Bubbers/Bubba-3D/README.md

 Linux: Install using the Makefile supplied in root map.
 You might need to change the assimp path in CMakeLists.txt first.

 Windows: Use CMake gui.
 Add the source catalogue and a build directory and then configure and generate!

+Feel free to contact me regarding questions and/or installation trouble!